Tuition and Fees

 It is important that students keep the Financial Aid Office informed of any changes in their plans to attend college.
 For example, if they have already registered for classes and decide not to attend, they should notify the Financial Aid Office in writing prior to the start of the semester.
 The Financial Aid Office cannot withdraw students from classes.
 In order to withdraw from classes, students must use their NOW account online, or contact a campus counselor directly and should confirm the withdraw has been processed.

-In general, in order to receive aid students must be working toward a certificate or associate degree, not be in default on a loan or owe a repayment to any aid program at any post-secondary institution, must maintain financial aid Satisfactory Academic Progress and, if male, be appropriately registered with the Selective Service.
+In general, in order to receive aid students must be working toward a certificate or associate degree, not be in default on a loan or owe a repayment to any aid program at any post-secondary institution, and must maintain financial aid Satisfactory Academic Progress.

 Inquiries concerning financial aid or requests for applications should be addressed to: Financial Aid Office, West Virginia Northern Community College, 1704 Market St., Wheeling, WV 26003-3643, or firstname.lastname@example.org.
 Financial Aid applications and forms are available on our website on the Financial Aid Office page.